Test Your Social Media Effort

 • Have theme weeks.

-• Add words to your images.
+• Add words above or below your images.

-• Write longer stories to go with your images.
+• Write longer stories with your posts.

 Share this post